-DATE: Each tennis playing school may participate in one inter-school controlled scrimmage match to be held after 5 days of practice and at least 48 hours prior to each school's first scheduled match.
+Date: Each tennis-playing school may participate in one inter-school controlled scrimmage match to be held after 5 days of practice and at least 48 hours prior to each school's first scheduled match.
 Each school is limited to one scrimmage.
 JV and freshman players may be utilized as long as they have been included in the practices prior to the scrimmage and their time is included as part of the scrimmage time limit.
 There shall be no separate JV or freshman scrimmage.

-CONTRACTUAL AGREEMENT: Schools that elect to participate in the scrimmage must schedule another Indiana team.
+Contractual Agreement: Schools that elect to participate in the scrimmage must schedule another Indiana team.
 Schools are urged to select a team that is at a similar talent level.
 There shall be a contract between the two schools that will include the location and time and any special arrangements for providing the balls.

-COACHES: Each team may have the head coach and one additional coach on the tennis courts during the scrimmage.
+Coaches: Each team may have the head coach and one additional coach on the tennis courts during the scrimmage.
 All other coaches will be outside the courts.
 There should be no scouting at a scrimmage from coaches of other schools.

-Coaches should communicate prior to the scrimmage to ensure the best matchups of skill levels.
+Coaches should communicate prior to the scrimmage to ensure the best match-ups of skill levels.
 The coaches should be sure they are in agreement on the format of the time schedules.

-PLAYERS: Only those players who have participated in five or more days of practice shall be allowed to participate in the scrimmage.
+Players: Only those players who have participated in five or more days of practice shall be allowed to participate in the scrimmage.
 The maximum number of players who can participate in the scrimmage shall be 20.

-TIME LIMIT: The time limit for the scrimmage is 90 minutes, which includes warm-up time.
+Time Limit: The time limit for the scrimmage is 90 minutes, which includes warm-up time.

-Warm-Up 10 minutes
+Warm-Up, 10 minutes

-Session I 30 minutes
+Session I, 30 minutes

-- · Varsity level match-ups (all singles) - JV level match-ups if extra courts are available - · Head coach and one assistant on the courts - · Coaches can provide instruction between points - · Players shall use "no-ad" scoring - When time expires, the players should finish the game they are on, and then the match is over, regardless of score.
+- Varsity level match-ups (singles or doubles) - JV level match-ups if extra courts are available - · Head coach and one assistant on the courts - Coaches can provide instruction between points - · Players shall use "regular" scoring - When time expires, the players should finish the game they are on, and then the match is over, regardless of score.

-Session II 30 minutes
+Session II, 30 minutes

-- Varsity level match-ups (all doubles) - JV level match-ups if extra courts are available

-- · Head coach and one assistant on the courts - · Coaches can provide instruction between points - · Players shall use "no-ad" scoring - When time expires, the players should finish the game they are on, and then the match is over, regardless of score.
+- Varsity level match-ups (singles or doubles) - JV level match-ups if extra courts are available - Head coach and one assistant on the courts - · Coaches can provide instruction between points - Players shall use "regular" scoring - When time expires, the players should finish the game they are on, and then the match is over, regardless of score.

-Session III 20 minutes
+Session III, 20 minutes

-- Varsity or JV level match-ups (singles or doubles) - Head coach and one assistant on the courts - Coaches can provide instruction between points - Scoring will be tie-breakers only (regular tie-breaker or 10-point match tie-breaker) - When time expires, the players should finish the point they are on, and then the tie-breaker is over, regardless of score.
+- Varsity or JV level match-ups (singles or doubles) - · Head coach and one assistant on the courts - Coaches can provide instruction between points - · Players shall use "regular" scoring - When time expires, the players should finish the point they are on, and then the tie-breaker is over, regardless of score.

-NOTE: Total time is 90 minutes.
+Note: Total time is 90 minutes.
 If this scrimmage format is not followed, it will be considered a contest and shall count as one of the allowable season contests.